 Although they’re small, there’s still a massive amount of selection available to you when choosing (or customising) a mini PC.
 Most are sold as bare-bone machines that just need additional RAM and a decent hard drive, but if you want an easier purchase then there is still a range of available mini PCs which are barely larger than a smartphone and have very simple set-up’s.

 Our world is becoming more about portability and ease.
 As commuters and businesses innovate to tackle the constantly changing technological landscape, many people have opted for a computer that can literally fit in their bag.
-Still, businesses and offices tend to use desktop PCs for reasons such as a larger screen, replacement ease, and the ability to upgrade.
+Still, businesses and offices tend to use workstations for reasons such as a larger screen, replacement ease, and the ability to upgrade.

 However, this also leads to many businesses losing out in aspects that they weren’t even aware of.
 The bulking size of a desktop computer can, as it says on the tin, literally take up an entire desk space.